-The high level functionality is as follows:
+The high-level functionality is as follows:

-- Standalone Workflow Activity that can be used in combination with any of Muhimbi's Workflow Activities, or without them. - · Copy all meta-data or only selected fields. - Copy meta-data to files in different folders or site collections. - Change the content type to either the source file's, destination file's, the default content type for the library or a specific named content type.
+- Standalone Workflow Activity that can be used in combination with any of Muhimbi's Workflow Activities, or without them. - Copy all meta-data or only selected fields. - Copy meta-data to files in different folders or site collections. - Change the content type to either the source file's, destination file's, the default content type for the library or a specific named content type. - Copy content of Author, Created and Modified fields by explicitly specifying these field names.
+This information is not copied when the default 'copy all fields' option is enabled.
+It is not possible to copy the Editor field as that is always overwritten by the workflow.

-16.1 Copying Meta-Data from SharePoint Designer Workflows
+16.1 Copying Metadata from SharePoint Designer Workflows

-To insert the Copy Meta-Data Activity into a workflow click the Action button in the SharePoint Designer Workflow editor and select Copy Meta Data.
+To insert the Copy Meta-Data Activity into a workflow, click the Action button in the SharePoint Designer Workflow editor and select Copy Meta Data.
 This inserts the following workflow sentence.

 Copy meta data from this document to this file (optionally copy only these fields: all fields).
 Set content type to (source).
-Store the target item details in List ID: Variable: List ID1, Item ID: Variable: List IEm ID1
+Store the target item details in List ID: Variable: List ID1, Item ID: Variable: List Item ID1

-The parameters are largely self describing and use the same format as the other Workflow Activities.
+The parameters are largely self-describing and use the same format as the other Workflow Activities.

 - This document: The source document to copy the meta-data from.
-For most workflows selecting Current Item will suffice, but some custom scenarios (e.g. Site workflows) may require the look up of a different item. - This File: The path and file name to copy the meta-data to.
-Please make sure that the path does not include the host name, e.g. 'http://your site/...'.
-For more details see Appendix Specifying path and file names. - Fields: By default the content of all fields is copied to the destination file.
+For most workflows selecting Current Item will suffice, but some custom scenarios (e.g., Site workflows) may require the look up of a different item. - This File: The path and file name to copy the meta-data to.
+Please make sure that the path does not include the host name, e.g., 'http://your site/...'.
+For more details see Appendix Specifying path and file names. - Fields: By default, the content of all fields is copied to the destination file.
 However, if you wish to copy only specific fields then the field names can be specified in this list.
-You can separate fields using line breaks, ',' or ';' and you can use both internal and display field names. - Content type: While copying meta-data you have full control over the content type of the destination file.
+You can separate fields using line breaks, ',' or ';' and you can use both internal and display field names.

+- Content type: While copying meta-data you have full control over the content type of the destination file.
 The following options can be specified: - (source): The content type of the source file is copied to the destination file.
-Please include the round brackets.

-- (target): The content type of the destination file is not modified and remains what it was before the copy operation.
+Please include the round brackets. - (target): The content type of the destination file is not modified and remains what it was before the copy operation.
 Please include the round brackets. - (default): The default content type for the document library is applied to the destination file.
 Please include the round brackets. - Name of Content type: The destination file is set to a specific, named, content type.
 Please do not use round brackets around the name of the content type. - Parameter 'List ID': The ID of the file the meta-data was copied to.
 This can later in the workflow be used to perform additional tasks on the file such as performing a check-in or out. - Parameter 'List Item ID': The ID of the list that holds the file that the meta-data was copied to.

-16.2 Copying Meta-Data using a Nintex Workflow
+16.2 Copying Metadata using a Nintex Workflow